 - Enabled Whether this policy is currently active

-Here you can find the list of condition predicates:
+Below you can find the list of condition predicates.

-This policy should be applied in all circumstances for the application(s) and event specified.
-For example you want to disable MFA for all user authentications temporarily.
+The policy will be applied in all circumstances for the specified application(s) and event.
+For example, you want to disable MFA for all users temporarily.

-If integrated with your organization's Active Directory, you can specify one or more user groups so that the policy will be executed if the authenticating user belongs to any of them.
+If integrated with your organization's Active Directory, you can specify one or more user groups so that the policy will be executed if the authenticating user belongs to any of the specified groups.